Fun Things To Do in Lisbon

 - Visit the wineries of Alentejo and the lovely town of Evora on a day trip from Lisbon.

 Enjoy a river cruise: The Rio Tejo or Tagus river is one of the features that makes Lisbon so beautiful.
 A fun thing to do in Lisbon is to spend a few hours overlooking the river at a cafe but the best way to see it is on a cruise.
 You should book ahead if you are visiting in high season or with a group.
+Kayaking or sailing on a luxury yacht are definitely unusual things to do in Lisbon.
 Here are some options for river cruises.

 - Go for a 2 hour sunrise cruise on a luxury yacht.
 The perfect way to start the day.